TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-06-25-how-to-deprecate-php-package-without-leaving-anyone-behind.md

 *Thanks to [Milan Šulc](https://f3l1x.io/) for making this beautiful logo that tells all the story.

-I've come with this organization few years ago, when me and my friend needed to deprecate more package together.
+I've come with this organization a year ago, when me and my friend needed to deprecate more package together.
 As some of you already figured out, it's a place to put all deprecated packages into.

-**Blog**
+**Blog Post(s) about Package**

-Last but not least, the blog post.
-I consider the most important place for people who don't know the package yet, but might start using it.
-I'd feel very bad if people would start using package **after it was deprecated**, instead of reaching out for the replacement right away.
+One the most underestimated places is a blog post.
+I consider it the most important place for people who don't know the package yet, but might start using it.
+I'd feel bad if people would start using package **after I deprecated them**, instead of reaching out for the replacement right away.

 So I've create a simple warning system on my blog: